MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/webview.md

 WebView on Android by default is about as fast as the built-in browser.

+The [UWP WebView](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/web-view) uses the Microsoft Edge rendering engine.
+Desktop and tablet devices should see the same performance as using the Edge browser itself.

 The `WebBrowser` control on Windows Phone 8 and Windows Phone 8.1 does not support the latest HTML5 features and can often have poor performance.
 Be aware of how sites will display in the Windows Phone's `WebView`.
 It is not sufficient to test in Internet Explorer.

 ## Permissions